SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In JS, any function binds this, even those that are not methods.
 Outside of a function, this refers to the global object. to refer to the this representing the global object even within places that bind this to something else, use `globalThis`.

-In Rust, Python, methods must take self as the first argument, else they are class methods/associated functions.
+In certain languages (Rust, Python), methods must take self as the first argument, else they are class methods/associated functions.
+In rust, taking `self` takes ownership and thus invalidates previous references, ergo one generally wants to take &self or &mut self.
+In rust, one uses :: instead of . to call associated functions

 ### Methods